kalessil/phpinspectionsea/docs/architecture.md

 From this angle the inspection can spot existing architecture issues and alert when you about to introduce them during development.

+## Transitive dependencies usage

+> Note: this inspection is part of [Php Inspections (EA Ultimate)](http://plugins.jetbrains.com/plugin/10215-php-inspections-ea-ultimate-).

+> Note: it also worth checking [ComposerRequireChecker](https://github.com/maglnet/ComposerRequireChecker) for CI purposes

+The inspection reports transitive dependencies usages when composer is being used as the package manager.

+Transitive dependencies (classes from packages which are not required in application manifest) are managed by implicitly declared dependencies and might be dropped or updated to incompatible/compromised version at any time when application dependencies being updated.

+The issue can be resolved by adding the transitive dependency into require/require-dev section of applications' composer.json file.